The OPC and Sexual Abuse

 [RSB is] consequently more inclined to allow for alternative understandings of the days of creation.
 Ken Ham wrote a book detailing the massive damage done to the church's young people who leave the faith when they encounter evolutions bold assertions in college, since they've never been taught the Bible's credible and compelling case for 6-day creation (or taught evolution's long history of hoaxes).

-John, by his own admission, is a dispensationalist and thus wrongly divides scripture.
+Like Sproul, while we appreciate John's platform of mostly conservative theology, yet John has structural issues in his theology.
+By his own admission, is a dispensationalist and thus wrongly divides scripture.
 He confuses justification, regeneration, and sanctification, mixing works with faith in the wrong context, and from misapplied verses.
 He subtly slips in a works-righteousness before God's throne, as noted here.
 Dr. Elliott (TeachingTheWord ministries) has an excellent assessment of MacArthur's doctrinal confusions.
 Starting at the section titled "A Warning: John MacArthur's Doctrinal Confusion", Dr. Elliott points out four of MacArthur's most significant errors:

 - Lordship Salvation (a form of works salvation),